-You now have a new PC or laptop and Windows asks you to enter your Microsoft account details.
-There are some powerful reasons to subscribe, equally of all the fact it’s free, but if you don’t want you don’t have to.
+You now have a new PC or laptop, and Windows asks you to enter your Microsoft account details.
+There are some powerful reasons to subscribe, equally because it’s free, but if you don’t want, you don’t have to.
 Here’s how to set up Windows 10 without a Microsoft account.

 When you upgrade to Windows 10 for the first time, you should sign in with a Microsoft account.
 There are several benefits to this as it allows any Windows 10 device you have to sync data and preferences to different Microsoft services like OneDrive and Windows Store.
 But this sharing feature also means that you surrender quite a lot of personal information to Microsoft, which is not something everyone is comfortable with.
 Don’t be afraid, though, as the good guys in Redmond created it so you can freely create a local account instead, and setting it up takes just a few minutes.
 Here’s how to set up Windows 10 without a Microsoft account.

 There are several ways to log in with a local account.
 You can create a separate user, which means you can swap between the two or replace an existing Microsoft user account with a local account.
 This is not a permanent or destructive path, as you can restore the MS user account by reversing the process, but it should be noted that our test machine encountered a problem after use.
 This technique may or may not be due to change.
 So make sure to do a full system backup before you get started.

 How to set up Windows 10 without a Microsoft account: Replace your Microsoft account with a local account

 First, we will look at account replacement.
 To do this, you need to ensure that you are logged on as Administrators.
 If you only have one account on your computer, then that will be one.

 Now open the Start Menu and go to Settings> Accounts> Your email and accounts.